karaslee/RiggingToolbox/README.md

 ==============
 The Rigging Toolbox provides a collection of production relevant tools that can be used directly, or as references when building character pipelines using Fabric Engine.

-Currently the Rigging Toolbox provides a small collection of Math and Kinematics helpers, but this list will be expanded over the coming months.
+Currently the Rigging Toolbox provides a small collection of Math and Kinematics helpers.
+Of particular note is an implementation of DeltaMush.

-We will provide new math types, kinematics and geometry operators based on production uses cases given to us by our user base.

 Interfaces
 --------------